 See this flagged post from Comcast, as an example.

 At a macro-level:

 Want to see what political ads look like?
-Satisfy your curiosity here: Archive of Ads With Political Content There are some micro-level changes, too:
+Wondering how much each political advertiser spent on Facebook this week, month, or year?
+In 2019, Facebook began compiling all political ads in a Facebook Ad Library.
+Satisfy your curiosity here: Archive of Ads With Political Content

 To start the process visit the identity authorization page.
 Once there you will be prompted to run through a number of steps for verifying your identity.